CSC 8490: Database Systems and File Management

 The project is divided into 17 milestones, or phases, numbered 00 to 16, to be submitted by the dates indicated.
 Phases 00, 08 and 16 are to be done individually.

-Each submission must have the team name, the date and the phase on it.
-In general, submissions may be made by email or hard copy any time before midnight (part of the grade depends on punctuality) on the due date.
+Each submission (other than 00, of course) must have the team name, the date and the phase on it.
+Also, it must be submitted via Blackboard before midnight (part of the grade depends on punctuality) on the due date.
+One exception is Phase 14, which is due by 5:00 PM on that day.
 Please also do the following:

-Sometimes you'll be resubmitting earlier phases, to correct bugs that you or I have flagged.
-Please label these carefully as such.
+Sometimes you may be resubmitting earlier phases, to correct bugs that you or I have flagged.
 It also might be helpful to add a note explaining exactly what's been changed.
-Of course, it's a good idea to keep a copy of anything you're handing in.
-Note that some due dates aren't necessarily Tuesdays.
+Note that some due dates aren't necessarily Wednesdays, and they're not necessarily when we're in session.
 That's so we can coordinate the project topics with the lectures and exams.

 Finally, I expect everything to be typed/word processed.
-The only exception would be ER, EER, and UML class diagrams (and even in those files, the portions that are just text should be word-processed).
-There are software products (Visio and various freeware as well) for creating them, but it's OK if you produce them by hand, if they're extremely neat and legible.
+The only exception would be ER, EER, and UML class diagrams (and even in those files, the portions that are text should be word-processed).
+There are software products (Visio and various freeware as well) for creating them, and even MS-Word and MS-PowerPoint work OK; but it's also OK if you produce them by hand, if they're extremely neat and legible, and the text portions at least are typed.

 Phase Title Due Date Points worth